-- Continue to focus on Maths through lessons, maths fluency and the maths hub (Milton Keynes). - Pedagogy all staff involved in professional study groups and triads. - Pupil Premium continue our increased focus. - WWW, EBI, MRI our consistent approach to marking. - Development of leadership at all levels. - Writing specific plans including cross-curricular. - Collaboration an hour of staffing given to each feeder lower school continues. - Developing independence through options in Years 7 and 8. - Stretching the most able and supporting appropriately. - A focus on the fully rounded individual highlight our ethos. - The feeling of success continue to develop the rewards systems. - Meaningful performance review new links established and time given. - Continue GL Assessment for baseline and progress measures. - Sustainable structures. - Continuing with our development of the curriculum, e.g. options in year 7 and 8. - Interpreting national freedoms and making the right choices for Henlow. - Public Relations newsletter, "school gates" and local press. - Becoming the school of choice for ALL of our community. - Continuing to develop closer links with our feeder lower schools, e.g. curriculum links, liaision, sharing of CPD.
+- Continue to focus on Maths through lessons, maths fluency and the maths hub (Milton Keynes) - Pedagogy all staff involved in professional study groups and triads - Pupil Premium continue our increased focus - Development of leadership at all levels - Writing specific plans including cross-curricular - Collaboration an hour of staffing given to each feeder lower school continues - Developing independence through options in Years 7 and 8 - Stretching the most able and supporting appropriately - A focus on the fully rounded individual highlight our ethos - The feeling of success continue to develop the rewards systems - Meaningful performance review new links established and time given - Continue GL Assessment for baseline and progress measures - Sustainable structures - Continuing with our development of the curriculum, e.g. options in Year 7 and 8. - Interpreting national freedoms and making the right choices for Henlow - Public Relations newsletter, "school gates" and local press

+- Becoming the School of choice for ALL of our community - Continuing to develop closer links with our feeder lower schools, e.g. curriculum links, liaision, sharing of CPD - An explicit focus on the extended age range: curriculum, ethos and facilities. - Ensuring we provide quality remote education for pupils who are not able to be in School due to the current COVID-19 era.